jchen/lforge/README.md

 # Lforge

 _Lforge_ is an implementation of Forge/Alloy syntax via a translation as a language extension of Lean 4.

-This repository is the software artifact for "Title TBD", my Math-CS senior honor thesis.
+This repository is the software artifact for "Lforge: Extending Forge with an Interactive Theorem Prover", my Math-CS senior honor thesis.
+The paper can be found [here](https://raw.githubusercontent.com/jchen/lforge/main/paper/paper.pdf).

 ## Installation